 6. Mangrove, the Summer Xmas Tree

 Growing in smelly and muddy swamp land, how can mangrove trees (Rhizophora spp) be interesting?
-In old days, mangrove forest was considered a wasteland full of mosquitoes, and people weren’t hesitant to clear it.
-Now we know that mangrove ecosystem serves an important role in flood mitigation, prevention of coastal erosion and as a feeding ground for migratory birds.
+In the old days, mangrove forest was considered wastelands full of mosquitoes, and people weren’t hesitant to clear them.
+Now we know that the mangrove ecosystem serves an important role in flood mitigation, the prevention of coastal erosion, and as a feeding ground for migratory birds.

 Pic: note the breathing roots of mangrove trees